niiknow/vue-datatables-net/README.md

   4. `meta` jQuery DataTables column config
   5. `vdtnet` the vdtnet table object
   6. `def` vdtnet field config
+  7. `comp` your component, notice how it demonstrate calling of a function on the example component to strip out all number after the dash.
+You can use this to do things like permission checking.
+Also see **Note** below.

-Things that are related to display rendering should work.
+**Note**: Things that are related to display rendering should work.
 Event handling doesn't work and I'm still looking for better way handle this.
 Of course, you can still use `data-action` to handle clicks.

 ## Export
 This is something you want to explore on your own.
 We try our best to provide as much example of export as possible in our demo, but Server-Side and/or Language/Framework Specific Code is too much/time-consuming to dive into.
 Also, sometime output rendering are ties to specific requirement and cannot generically meet everyone needs.
 We suggest that you create a Bounty for your specific needs.